 git commit --amend --signoff.
 If you’ve pushed your changes to GitHub already you’ll need to force push your branch after this with

 git push -f.

-$ git checkout master $ git remote update $ git merge upstream/master $ git checkout -b <your_branch_for_new_pr> $ make build $ <Iterate your development> $ git push origin <your_branch_for_new_pr>
+$ git checkout main $ git remote update $ git merge upstream/main $ git checkout -b <your_branch_for_new_pr> $ make build $ <Iterate your development> $ git push origin <your_branch_for_new_pr>